dovecot/documentation/source/configuration_manual/quota_plugin.rst

 +--------------------------+---------------------------------------------------+

 We recommend using :ref:`count <quota_backend_count>` for any new installations.

 If you need usage data to an external database, consider using :ref:`quota_clone_plugin` for exporting the information.
+(It's very slow to query every user's quota from the index files directly.)

 Quota Service
 =============